openstack-archive/senlin/doc/source/user/profile_types.rst

 show the schema of a specific profile type along with other properties, you can use the following command::

-  $ openstack cluster profile type show os.heat.stack
+  $ openstack cluster profile type show os.heat.stack-1.0
   name: os.heat.stack
   schema:
     context: